Kazakhstan buys ConocoPhillips stake in offshore oil block

-ALMATY (Reuters) - Kazakhstan’s state oil company KazMunaiGas KMG.UL (KMG) has bought a 24.5-percent stake held by U.S. energy major ConocoPhillips (COP.N) in the Nursultan offshore oil block in the Caspian, KMG said on Wednesday, disclosing no price.
+ALMATY, Jan 30 (Reuters) - Kazakhstan’s state oil company KazMunaiGas (KMG) has bought a 24.5-percent stake held by U.S. energy major ConocoPhillips in the Nursultan offshore oil block in the Caspian, KMG said on Wednesday, disclosing no price.

 The block holds an estimated 270 million tonnes of recoverable oil reserves, and commercial production at the field is expected to start in 2016.